aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

 Now import it into your database with the `verdi` CLI.

 :::{code-block} console
-$ verdi data structure import ase Si.cif
+$ verdi data core.structure import ase Si.cif
   Successfully imported structure Si2 (PK = 1)
 :::

-The output of `verdi data structure import` shows the PK of the structure node you just created (your value may be different from the one shown here).
+The output of `verdi data core.structure import` shows the PK of the structure node you just created (your value may be different from the one shown here).
 **Make a note of this PK**, as you will need to replace it in code snippets later in this tutorial.
 Should you forget it, you can always have a look at the structures in the database using:

 :::{code-block} console
-$ verdi data structure list
+$ verdi data core.structure list
   Id  Label    Formula
 ----  -------  ---------
    1           Si2